 - Hua Lumpong Railway Station

 If you arrive by plane close to midnight then the rail link, express bus, MRT and BTS stations will be closed.
-The fastest and easiest way to the center of Bangkok after midnight is by taxi.
+The fastest and easiest way to the center of Bangkok after midnight is by taxi or GrabTaxi.

-Head downstairs at the airport where you will find a taxi booth outside (it's just a little stand).
+Head downstairs at the airport to Level 1 where you will find a taxi booth outside to the left.
+The first stand is the short distance airport stand and a little further on is the long-distance stand.
 Tell the clerk where you want to go or better yet have a printout of your hotels address in Thai.

-You'll be handed two bits of paper.
-Keep one, give the other one to the taxi driver that's been assigned to you.
+You'll be handed a bit of paper possibly two.
+Keep one of them, the other one is for the taxi driver that's been assigned to you.

 You will be expected to pay the meter plus any toll roads (50 & 70 bhat).
 If you arrive very late 2am-5am then traffic should be lighter and you can ask the driver to avoid the toll roads.

 Taxi fares depend on your destination but an average fare should be around 450 bhat to the weekend market.

 Tip: to avoid any excessive queues for a taxi head to the departures area and walk out to the main road.
 As taxi's drop off passengers you can grab one there.
 This is not encouraged by the authorities and you may be told to go back.
 Otherwise there are no queues.

 Most expensive way from the airport to Bangkok city: